PHSX - Physics

 PHSX 511 Astronomy for Teachers: 3 Credits (3 Other)

-(F) This is an online, distance education course primarily intended for science educators.
-Topics include: the laws of gravity and orbital dynamics, a survey of the solar system, stars and stellar evolution, galaxies, and Big Bang cosmology.
-Offered Fall, Spring, Summer.
+(F) This is an online, distance educaLon course primarily intended for science educators.
+Topics include: exploring the nature of light and matter, a survey of the solar system, stars and stellar formation and evolution, galaxies, Big Bang cosmology and observational astronomy.
+Offered Fall.

 PHSX 512 General Relativity Online: 3 Credits (3 Lec)